Learn more about the history of tattooing in Pittsburgh

 Photo courtesy of Lyle Tuttle - Tattoo Museum

 J.G.
-Russell in his Pennsylvania Avenue studio on Pittsburgh's
+Russell in his Pennsylvania Avenue studio on Pittsburgh's North Side.

 Photo courtesy of Lyle Tuttle - Tattoo Museum